-Many candidates lose marks simply because they fail to read the prompts carefully enough.
-These examinations test reading (in addition to writing) skills but the vast majority of candidates who fail do so because they have not followed the instructions they have been given.
-It is permitted to use a dictionary at all levels and candidates should check any vocabulary they do not know and make sure that they are very clear about what is required before they start to write anything.

-It is also essential that candidates understand their 'role' (as stated in the Scenario) within the company and bear this in mind throughout the examination.
-Frequently, for example, memoranda are sent by the wrong person - if a candidate is asked to send a memo in his/her own name, then this is what they should do.
-This will often make it impossible to simply copy out the information in the prompt without changing it, yet many weak candidates do this, resulting in an incomprehensible piece of correspondence.
-It should be noted that, at all levels, the information given in the prompts will need to be modified in an appropriate manner (in accordance with the instructions given) and cannot simply be copied out.
-This is especially true of the 'Minutes' questions at Level 3, where many candidates still copy out the notes made on an agenda, although they are actually asked to change the notes into grammatical English.
+These examinations test reading (as well as writing) skills but the vast majority of candidates who fail, do so because they have not followed the instructions they have been given carefully enough.
+Candidates should check any vocabulary they do not know and make sure that they are very clear about what is required before they start to write anything.
+It is also essential that candidates understand their 'role' within the company and bear this mind throughout the examination.
+Candidates should note that it is not possible to pass by simply copying out the information in the prompts without changing it.
+At all levels, the information given in the prompts will need to be modified in an appropriate manner (in accordance with the instructions given).
+This is especially true of the 'Minutes' questions at Level 3, where many candidates still copy out the notes made on an agenda, although they are asked to change the notes into grammatical English.
 At Level 1, there are still some candidates who 'fill in the gaps' on the standard letter form without checking that they are completing sentences grammatically.
 Some candidates also fail to consider which pieces of information should go in which gap or include unnecessary and/or irrelevant information, generally because the prompts have not been read carefully enough.

-There are word limits for some tasks at Levels and 2 and 3, which should be adhered to.
-There is also often a tendency to use archaic language e.g. 'This letter serves to inform you...' which is not appropriate in modern business communication.
-Candidates should try to be as concise as possible when writing business communication.
-Many letters and memoranda are far too long, and the result tends to be insufficient time to devote to later tasks on the papers, with a significant number of candidates at levels 2 and 3 submitting weak answers for the final task/s.
+Some candidates are not paying sufficient attention to the word limits at Levels 2 and 3 and so are losing marks unnecessarily.
+Generally, candidates should try to be as concise as possible when writing business communication.
+Many letters and memoranda are far too long, and the result tends to be insufficient time to devote to later tasks on the papers, with a significant number of candidates at Levels 2 and 3 submitting weak answers for the final task/s.

-At Levels 2 and 3, it is expected that consideration be given to tone, especially in a Press Release, Article or Speech.
-Candidates must show an awareness of the intended audience and tailor the information they are using appropriately, e.g. it would not be sensible to give out long, complicated contact details in a speech, whereas contact details may well be highly desirable in a Press Release, although giving the Managing Director as the first point of contact would rarely be appropriate.
-Too many candidates seem to copy out the prompts given for Press Releases or Articles, without first deciding on the precise information that is required, and then presenting only this in a logical order, and in the correct tone for the intended audience.
-Frequently inappropriate or unnecessary information is given and relevant information left out.

-It should be noted that at Level 3, it is often necessary to glean information from previous tasks.
-Invitations frequently omit a venue, time or date although these are readily available in other parts of the paper.
+At Levels 2 and 3, it is expected that consideration to be given to tone, especially in a Press Release, Article or Speech.
+Candidates must show an awareness of the intended audience and tailor the information they are using appropriately.
+For example, it would not be sensible to give out long, complicated contact details in a speech whereas contact details may well be highly desirable in a Press Release, although giving the Managing Director as the first point of contact would not be appropriate.
+Too many candidates seem to copy out the prompts given without first deciding on the precise information that is required, and then presenting only this in a logical order, and in the correct tone for the intended audience.
+It should be noted that at Level 3, it is necessary to glean information from previous tasks.
+Invitations frequently omit a venue, time or date, although these are readily available in other parts of the paper and candidates are expected to accumulate information as they work through the tasks and include relevant information where appropriate.
 Candidates should also be aware of the conventions for writing formal invitations, agenda and minutes.
 Candidates are permitted to use calendars in the examination and should ensure that they give correct dates, e.g. 'next Thursday' is not acceptable as a date.